nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 You can enter `view s` as well to view Bob's _skills_ to see a similar empty list, or enter `view c` to go back to Bob's contact information.

->**Tips**: CoDoc also supports GUI, so you can click on the name of different tabs to switch between tabs.
+>💡 **Tips**: CoDoc also supports GUI, so you can click on the name of different tabs to switch between tabs.

 **Related:** [Viewing a person/Changing tabs: `view`](#viewing-a-personchanging-tabs--view)